Covid 19 coronavirus: Whakatāne woman born in flu pandemic turns 100 in lockdown

 "She's outlived a lot of them now."

-Shaw's husband Trevor died three years ago and she moved into Mary Shapley Rest Home and Hospital.
+Shaw's husband Trevor died three years ago and she moved into Bupa's Mary Shapley Care Home.

 It was difficult for Shaw's family when they realised their mother would be spending her big birthday in lockdown.